Is there a difference between Clinical Pilates and Pilates?

 • Clinical Pilates

 Clinical Pilates differs from Pilates because it takes into account an individual’s specific injuries and physical needs, instead of having every person work in the same way.
-Jemma, our Physiotherapist, has expert knowledge and training in physiotherapy, meaning that she is able to assess you for which specific Pilates exercises suits you best, as well as having the knowledge to modify the program when required.
-This is particularly important for anyone with a history of injuries, as certain exercises may aggravate particular conditions
+Our team have expert knowledge and training in their respective fields, meaning they are able to assess you for which specific Pilates exercises that best suit you, as well as having the knowledge to modify the program when required.
+This is particularly important for anyone with a history of injuries, as certain exercises may aggravate particular conditions.

 This additional clinical knowledge means that patients will also undergo a clinical assessment prior to beginning any classes.
-From there, they will be told exactly where their problem areas are, given a diagnosis and treatment if required, and shown exactly what exercises they need to focus on in order to improve those issues.
-Clinical Pilates offers a personalisation that isn’t available with standard Pilates.
+From there, a personalised Pilates program is created inline with your needs, injuries, and goals.
+This level of personalisation typically is not available with standard Pilates.

 Who can do clinical Pilates?